 - Steve Halama shared this photo which you can download on Unsplash

-We also want to thank Trello for making this contest possible, and for giving us beautiful Trello boards.
+We also want to thank Trello for making this prompt possible, and for giving us beautiful Trello boards.
 But most of all, thank you Trello for giving exposure to the generous contributors who give their photos for free—which was the best part of it all.

 Trello is a beautifully simple visual collaboration tool.
 And now with Unsplash photos, you can make Trello even more beautiful.

 Not only are we proud to be partners with Trello, but we’re excited by all the possibilities that lie ahead.
 We want to make Unsplash a part of the visual vocabulary for your work and life.
 Whether it’s photos for your website or inspirational fodder for your escapades on Trello, we can’t wait to see what you come up with.

 So go make something awesome.
 And hopefully, we can play a small part in making your Trello boards look almost as good as the work you do in them.